19mwilliams94/circumscribedman/src/site/notes/Posts/11_Thoughts Journal/0001_Let's Do This!.md

 ![web analytics](https://i.imgur.com/tuXYfb0_d.jpg?maxwidth=520&shape=thumb&fidelity=high)

-Now, I don't have any idea what any of this means, for now.
-I'm staying positive brother.
-I'm learning along the way and the best part really is I'm enjoying this.
+Now, I don't have any idea what any of this means for now, but I’m staying positive, brother.
+I'm learning along the way, and the best part is that I’m really enjoying this.

-It feels like a necessity to learn all this not because I'm thinking of earning more than what I am earning right now, if any.
-Really, this is a personal passion project and I am going to amor fati my way until the end I guess, whatever that is.
-There's no way but to **not try**, like the great Bukowski, he never tried anything.
+It feels like a necessity to learn all this, not because I'm thinking of earning more than I am right now, if anything at all.
+Really, this is a personal passion project, and I am going to embrace _amor fati_ until the end, whatever that may be.
+There's no way but to not try, like the great Bukowski—he never tried anything.